vdaas/vald/docs/user/architecture.md

 ### Vald Load Balancing

-Load balancing is one of the important concepts in distributed computing, which means it distribute a set of tasks over a set of resources aiming for making the overall processing more efficient.
+Load balancing is one of the important concepts in distributed computing, which means it distributes a set of tasks over a set of resources aiming for making the overall processing more efficient.
-In Vald, we implement our own load balancing controller.
+Vald implements its own load balancing controller.
 Vald can load balance the request base on node resources.

 #### Vald LB Gateway

-Vald LB Gateway load balance the user request base on the node resources result from the agent discoverer.
+Vald LB Gateway loads balance the user request base on the node resources result from the [Agent Discoverer](#agent-discoverer).

 #### Agent Discoverer

-Agent Discoverer discovers Vald pods and the corresponding node resource usage.
-It talks to the Kube-API and get the corresponding node information.
+Agent Discoverer discovers active Vald pods and the corresponding nodes' resources usage via [kube-apiserver](https://github.com/kubernetes/kubernetes/tree/master/cmd/kube-apiserver).

 ### Vald Core Engine

-Vald Agent is the core engine of Vald.
-In this section we will describe what is Vald Agent and the corresponding components to support Vald Agent.
+In this section, we will describe what is Vald Agent and the corresponding components to support Vald Agent.

 #### Vald Agent

 Vald Agent is the core of the Vald.
 By default Vald use [NGT](https://github.com/yahoojapan/NGT) to provide API for users to insert/update/delete/search vectors.

+Each Vald Agent pod holds different vector dimension space, which is constructed by insert/update vectors for searching approximate vectors.

+(todo: diagram to explain different vector dimension space)

+When you request searching with your vector in Vald, each Vald Agent returns different _k_-nearest neighbors' vectors which are similar to the searching vector.

 #### Vald Agent Scheduler

 Vald Agent Scheduler is the scheduler of the Vald Agent.
 It schedules Vald Agent base on the Node CPU and memory usage.

+(????)

 #### Vald Index Manager

 Vald Index Manager manages the index of vector data in Vald Agent.

+(????)

 ### Vald Replication Manager